TangoSEO/seorepairlab/src/content/pages/english/privacy-policy.md

 **Effective Date: July, 2022**

-Welcome to SEO Repair Lab ("we," "our," or "us").
-Your privacy is important to us, and we are committed to protecting the personal information you share with us.
-This Privacy Policy explains how we collect, use, and safeguard your information when you visit our website, https://seorepairlab.com ("Website").
+Welcome to SEO Repair Lab ("I," "my," or "me").
+Your privacy is important to me, and I am committed to protecting the personal information you share with me.
+This Privacy Policy explains how I collect, use, and safeguard your information when you visit my website, https://seorepairlab.com ("Website").

-### Information We Collect
+### Information I Collect

-We collect two types of information from you:
+I collect two types of information from you:

 - **Personal Information:**
   - Name